 Her glutes started to kick in and all of a sudden we were able to move better.
 As her movements improved, so did her confidence in herself and in me.
 Then, we were able to start pushing SO much harder!
 Three months in, she told me that with NO extra effort she was consistently running 20-30 seconds faster per kilometre!
 She can now do movements that used to hurt her back.
 Without the pain, she’s so happy she’s trying to get both her parents, her brother and her husband to train with me!

 My endurance athletes see a great improvement in pain and performance when they have learned how to do their basic functional movements while engaging the proper muscles.

-I want to teach all endurance athletes to be proactive and begin to work on this before they’re injured and in pain instead of after.
+I want to teach all endurance athletes to be proactive.
+To begin to work on this before they’re injured and in pain instead of after.
 If you are an endurance athlete and you are feeling great, start incorporating functional fitness and HIIT into your program.
-If it feels bad in your body – get in touch with me.
+Get in touch with me If it feels bad in your body.
 If you are an endurance athlete who is beginning to experience more and more pain, get in touch with me!
 I will help!
 My goal is to keep you performing well at the things you love for as long as possible!